 Scrap metal is classified as either ferrous or non-ferrous scrap.
-While ferrous metal contains some degree of iron (its name derived from the latin term meaning iron), non-ferrous metal does not contain iron as a component.
+While ferrous metals contain some degree of iron (its name derived from the Latin term meaning iron), non-ferrous metal does not contain iron as a component.

 This scrap is processed by the scrap recycling industry into commodity grade material that accounts for more than 60% of the total amount of raw steel produced in the United States.
 Such processing typically takes place at electric arc furnaces.
 As well, the U.S. exports ferrous scrap to approximately 90 countries around the world.

 Generally speaking, ferrous alloys are magnetic, although their magnetic attraction will vary as a consequence of the amount of iron in the alloy.
 Stainless steel is considered to be a ferrous metal but is not always magnetically attracted because a great deal of the iron is removed in the manufacturing process.